sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     ```sh
     cat logs/highCO2_sample1/highCO2_sample1_genes_read_quantification.log
     ```
-    In the log files, you can find a summary of the parameters used by `featureCounts`, its inputs and outputs... and the number of read pairs successfully assigned to a gene; with `highCO2_sample1`, 817894 read pairs (83.8% of total) were assigned.
+    In the log files, you can find a summary of the parameters used by `featureCounts`, its inputs and outputs... and the number of read pairs successfully assigned to a gene; with `highCO2_sample1`, 817894 read pairs (83.8% of total) were assigned:
-    ```
+    ```linenums="1" hl_lines="41"
             ==========     _____ _    _ ____  _____  ______          _____
             =====         / ____| |  | |  _ \|  __ \|  ____|   /\   |  __ \
               =====      | (___ | |  | | |_) | |__) | |__     /  \  | |  | |